-Wanderlust and golden dreams first lured travelers to Boundary British Columbia, a mineral-rich swath of land in the Thompson-Okanagan Region of BC, where the 49th parallel marks the boundary between Canada and the United States.
-Canadian landscapes of cedar, spruce, and pine forested mountains, sweep into ranch lands and lush, fertile valleys, bound together by the Kettle River, flowing some 282 km (185 mi) from its source in the Monashee Mountains, all the way to the community of Christina Lake BC.
+Wanderlust and golden dreams first lured travellers to Boundary Country.
+This is a mineral-rich swath of land in the Thompson-Okanagan Region of BC.
+It begins where the 49th parallel marks the boundary between Canada and the United States.
+Tranquil and timelessly Canadian landscapes of cedar, spruce, and pine forested mountains, sweep into ranch lands.
+Our lush, fertile valleys, are bound together by the Kettle River.
+It flows 282 km (185 mi) from its source in the Monashee Mountains, all the way to the community of Christina Lake.